ukneutron/ukneutron.github.io/_posts/2019-10-20-faraday_joint_interest_group_conference_2020.md

 With a host of world-class speakers and a vibrant city location, the Faraday joint interest group conference is set to be a highlight for the physical chemistry and chemical physics community in 2020 - and you can be a part of it.
 Don't miss out on your chance to showcase your latest research.

+**Themes include**

+* Astrochemistry, observation and modelling
+* Biophysics and Imaging
+* Chemical dynamics and reactivity
+* Chemistry at surfaces
+* Magnetic and spintronic materials
+* Neutron spectroscopy and allied techniques
+* Photocatalysis, theory and applications
+* Photophysics of materials
+* Theoretical methods, development and applications

 The list of Keynote speakers are:

 **Arantxa Arbe** CSIC-UPV, Spain